 The upper consists of a woven mesh as the base material, with a plastic frame, a nubuck mudguard, and leather accents around the eyelets.
 This layering on the upper is said to have been designed to convey patterns of energy radiating from the earth, such as the oceans waves or lava from a volcano.
-In terms of the shoe's colorways, your choices are endless, literally, Nike allows you to create your own color scheme using their Nike By You service, however I instead decided to go for a simple red and white design that was also on sale.
+It is a pattern that inspired the design of other models such as the Air Max Solo in 2023.
+In terms of the shoe’s colorways, your choices are endless, literally, Nike allows you to create your own color scheme using their Nike By You service, however I instead decided to go for a simple red and white design that was also on sale.
 I found the simple color blocking worked very well in showing the unique layering of the sneaker, and the few silver accents on the shoe gave it a bit more character.
 The white mesh did get dirty quite quickly however, so it may be worth bearing that in mind when deciding which colorway you choose.

 Some wearers have found that the shoe is quite bulky, and even tight around their foot, so that is something to consider, however in my case there hasn’t been a problem.
 What’s very impressive about the Air Max 200, considering its layers and bulk, is that thanks to the mesh upper, it is still perfectly breathable.
 You may find that the insole molds to your foot, as there is not too much air flow underfoot, but your actual feet should not get too warm, making this a perfect sneaker for the upcoming summer.
 Although, as a word of warning, dirt does seem to get lodged in the woven mesh upper quite easily, and even though this won’t affect the shoes performance, it may be worth deciding whether you mind your sneakers looking dirty, before you wear them off road.